 Laugharne

 Laugharne was home to the famous Welsh poet, Dylan Thomas and more recently was a big feature of the BBC drama series, 'Keeping Faith', starring Eve Myles.
 It is dominated by the picturesque Laugharne Castle ruin with stunning views of the Tâf Estuary and the Gower Peninsula in the distance.
 Dylan Thomas wrote much of his work, including the play 'Under Milk Wood' here.
-Visitors can see the Dylan Thomas Boathouse and writing shed which is now a museum and shop (although currently closed) and the tea room serves snacks and light lunches that overlooks the estuary.
+Visitors can see the Dylan Thomas Boathouse and writing shed which is now a museum and shop and the tea room serves snacks and light lunches with limited seating that overlooks the estuary.
+Coaches can drop off next to the car park by the estuary and park in St Martin’s Church car park.
+Group rates are available.
 For more on Dylan Thomas see our three day itinerary exploring locations associated with the poet, In the footsteps of Dylan Thomas.

 Two people walking on a path that runs past Castle ruins